 So if you don’t see it enabled on your laptop after using this command, maybe your system does not support it.

-If you have PC which doesn’t use the battery, I will strongly suggest you use it when you are gaming, or when you are using a video editing software which needs a lot of CPU/GPU power to get the best result in much shorter time.
+If you have a PC which doesn’t use the battery, I will strongly suggest you use it when you are gaming, or when you are using a video editing software that needs a lot of CPU/GPU power to get the best result in a much shorter time.